 How to apply

-In order to apply for VA funding at Oxford you must first make an application directly to the VA.
+Step 1 - In order to apply for VA funding at Oxford you must first make an application directly to the VA.
 Please visit the US Department of Veterans Affairs website and consult their information for foreign schools.
+We recommend that you use the VA’s GI Bill Comparison Tool to get an idea of the benefits you might be eligible for at Oxford.

 Receiving VA funding